grace-notes/website/contents/topics/life-of-christ.md

 (a) The millennium will provide a perfect environment, for three main
 reasons:

-· The whole earth is under the leadership of Jesus Christ.
+&bull; The whole earth is under the leadership of Jesus Christ.

-· All the fallen angels are placed into prison under the earth.
+&bull; All the fallen angels are placed into prison under the earth.

-· The earth is populated only by believers in Jesus Christ.
+&bull; The earth is populated only by believers in Jesus Christ.

-- The baptism of fire removes all unbelievers - this occurs at the second advent.
+-- The baptism of fire removes all unbelievers - this occurs at the second advent.
 Ezekiel 20:34-38, “(34) I will bring you out from the peoples and gather you out of the countries where you are scattered, with a mighty hand and an outstretched arm, and with wrath poured out;